-1. Be Open-Minded:
+1. Be Open-Minded

 When you receive feedback, approach it with an open mind.
 Remember that feedback isn't a personal attack; it's an opportunity to gain insight into how your work is perceived by your audience.
 If you’re not open to feedback, think twice before asking someone for it.
+Embracing feedback with a positive attitude is one of the first steps toward growth as a performer.

-2. Seek a Variety of Opinions:
+2. Seek a Variety of Opinions

 Don't rely solely on one person's feedback.
 Different perspectives can provide a well-rounded view of your performance.
 Gather opinions from diverse sources to get a clearer picture.
 Attending a variety of open mics, even the ones that you’re not most comfortable with, will help in gathering feedback.

-3. Separate Yourself from Your Work:
+3. Separate Yourself from Your Work

 It's easy to become emotionally attached to our creations.
 Try to detach your sense of self-worth from the feedback you receive.
 This will allow you to assess the feedback objectively.
 Be aware that taking everything too personally could lead to resentments and stunt your growth.

-4. Embrace Constructive Criticism:
+4. Embrace Constructive Criticism

 Constructive criticism is a gift in disguise.
 It points out areas for improvement and helps you refine your skills.
 Embrace it as an opportunity to grow rather than as a setback.
-Successful people don’t become successful from collecting participation trophies and the obligatory “great set” from your latest tinder date.
+Successful people don’t become successful from collecting participation trophies and the obligatory “great set” from your latest Tinder date.

-5. Look for Patterns:
+5. Look for Patterns

 If multiple people offer similar feedback about a particular aspect of your performance, it's likely worth considering.
 Patterns in feedback can reveal consistent areas that need attention.
+Pay attention to what your audience says, as their feedback can provide the clarity you need to take your performance to the next level.

-6. Express Gratitude:
+6. Express Gratitude

 Whether feedback is positive or constructive, express gratitude to those who took the time to provide it.
 This encourages an ongoing dialogue and makes people more likely to offer feedback in the future.

-7. Don't Take Every Comment to Heart:
+7. Don't Take Every Comment to Heart

 While feedback is valuable, not all comments are equally relevant.
 Use your judgment to filter out opinions that might not align with your artistic vision or goals.
 Your Uncle Bob means well, but you probably don’t need to incorporate his personal story about the one time he took your dad fishing into your 5-minute set.

-8. Take Time to Reflect:
+8. Take Time to Reflect

 Before responding to feedback, take some time to reflect.
 Avoid knee-jerk reactions, especially if the feedback is critical.
 Give yourself space to process and respond thoughtfully.

-9. Implement Changes Thoughtfully:
+9. Implement Changes Thoughtfully

 When making changes based on feedback, do so thoughtfully.
 Consider how the changes align with your artistic style and goals.
 It's okay to adapt, but stay true to your creative vision.
+The key is to strike a balance between change and consistency.

-10. Use Feedback as Motivation:
+10. Use Feedback as Motivation

 Positive feedback can boost your confidence, while constructive feedback can motivate you to refine your skills.
 Let both types of feedback fuel your determination to continuously improve.
+Embrace feedback as a source of inspiration to keep pushing forward.

 Remember, audience feedback is a powerful tool that can help us evolve as performers.
 By maintaining an open mind, seeking diverse opinions, and using feedback to guide our growth, we can create even more captivating and impactful performances.
-So, embrace feedback as an essential part of your artistic journey, and let it propel you towards greatness!

 Written by